 At Tel Aviv University in Israel, a research group is investigating whether stimulating the reward system in people's brains before they receive a vaccine can improve their immune response.

 But negative mental states can also affect the body's immune response.
-Specific brain circuits mobilize immune cells in the body of mice during acute stress, both through the motor cortex that mobilizes immune cells and through the hypothalamus — a key responder in times of stress — which reduces the number of immune cells circulating in the blood.
-The group is now investigating the role of activating these functions in chronic inflammatory diseases and whether this can dampen the growth of tumors.
+Specific brain circuits mobilize immune cells in the body of mice during acute stress, both via the motor cortex that mobilizes immune cells and via the hypothalamus - a key responder in times of stress - which reduces the number of immune cells circulating in the blood.
+The group is now investigating the role of activating these functions in chronic inflammatory diseases and whether this can dampen tumor growth.

 Stimulation methods